gnss-ro/aws-opendata/awsgnssroutils/README.md

 > setdefaults( metadata_root="/my/path/to/RO/metadata", data_root="/my/path/to/RO/data", version="v1.1" )
 ```

-All queries will attempt to access metadata in the root path of the first
+All queries will attempt to access metadata in a directory hierarchy
-argument in this call, and all attempts to download RO data files will
+whose root is the first argument in this call, and all attempts to
-attempt to find the requested files in the root path of the second
+download RO data files will attempt to find the requested files in a
-argument of the call.
-(Of course, rename these paths to paths defined
+directory hierarchy whose root is the second argument of the call.
+(Of course, rename these root paths to the desired root paths on your
-as you wish.)
+own file system.)
 At this point, the only version of RO data published in the
-AWS Registry of Open Data is "v1.1", so be certain this is the version of
+AWS Registry of Open Data is "v1.1".
-RO data you specify when executing setdefaults.

 A user can choose to prepopulate all RO metadata, thereby guaranteeing
 great efficiency in all queries.
 Prepopulating can take up to ten minutes,